misba-coder/Netflix_SQL_project/README.md

 ```
 **Objective**: Count the number of content items in each genre.

-### 10.Find each year and the average numbers of content release in India on netflix.Return top 5 year with highest avg content release!
+### 10.Find each year and the average numbers of content release in India on netflix.Return top 5 year with highest avg content release
 ```sql
 select
 	extract(year from to_date(date_added, 'Month DD, YYYY')) as year,